adam-86/delivery-dashboard/README.md

 ### Original Design
 This was designed by a talented user on dribbble.com.
 I liked the look of it so I decided to re-create it with HTML, and CSS.

-Click the link to view the original. https://dribbble.com/shots/4000033-TV-Analytics-Dashboard
+Click the link to view the original.
+[Delivery Dashboard](https://dribbble.com/shots/3808674-Delivery-Dashboard-standalone/attachments/860067 "Delivery Dashboard")

 ### Cool Stuff
 The "Daily Orders" pie chart presented a great oportunity to play around with SVG's, and the entire dashboard is 100% responsive!